sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 sub\_id\_type

 >	  REQUIRED.
 The type of identifier used for the subject.
-In order to support multiple type of identifiers in an interopable way, the type of identifier used for the identifier in `sub` is explicitly included.
+In order to support multiple type of identifiers in an interoperable way,
+>     the type of identifier used for the identifier in `sub` is explicitly included.
 The value of the sub\_id\_type MUST be a URI.

 acr